oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot/create-robot.md

     ![Select Tasks icon](images/erp-cloud_select-tasks.png " ")

     In the **Action Details**, keep all values as default and click **Save**.
 This will add the `Click "Tasks"` action and display a side panel.

+   > **Note:** While adding the Task action, the field in the UI will close.
+Click on **Tasks** again before the field turns green, as this will result in a regular interaction and move to the next screen.

 10. On the side panel, go to the **Orders** section and click on **Manage Orders** when the icon changes to a target.
 In the **Action Details**, keep all values as default and click **Save**.
 This will add the `Click "Manage Orders"` action and move to the Manage Orders page.